orkes-io/docs/docs/reference-docs/operators/set-variable.md

 Variables can be initialized and updated at any point in the workflow.
 Once a variable is initialized, it can be accessed in any subsequent task using the expression `${workflow.variables.variableName}` (replacing variableName with the actual variable name).
 Initialized values can be overwritten by a subsequent Set Variable task.

-## Task configuration
+## Task parameters
 To configure the Set Variable task, set your desired variables and their respective values in `inputParameters`.
 The values can be set in two ways:
 - Hard-coded in the workflow definition, or
 - A variable input that is defined in real-time during workflow execution.

-## Task definition
+## Task configuration

-This is the JSON schema for a Set Variable task definition.
+This is the task configuration for a Set Variable task.

 ```json
 {